yendrrek/assessment/README.md

 [x] Responsiveness of the layout.

-When generating random entries in the 'event-file.txt':
+[x] Use Ajax for showing search results, and when generating random entries in 'event-file.txt':

 [ ] make 'INSERT' event not containing any fields updated but only 'null';

 [ ] make 'UPDATE' event not containing any 'null' but only fields updated.

-[ ] Use Ajax for showing search results for smoother user experience.

-[ ] Custom pop-up lightbox notifying that a new event file has been generated.
-For now ``alert()`` is being used.